10 cheap and free things to do this Easter

 If you’ve got kids why not try an Easter egg hunt?
 There’s certain to be one going on near you or you could try putting one on yourself!

-For the seventh year running Cadbury is teaming up with the National Trust and the National Trust for Scotland to put on egg hunts at over 300 locations across the UK.
+For the eighth year running Cadbury is teaming up with the National Trust and the National Trust for Scotland to put on egg hunts at over 300 locations across the UK.
 You’ll get a Cadbury Egghead reward for completing the trail and there are other prizes up for grabs too.
 Find your nearest hunt here.

 2) Do a spring clean

-Or alternatively you can sell from the comfort of your own home using online sites like eBay or Gumtree.
+Or alternatively you can sell from the comfort of your own home using sites like eBay or Gumtree.
 Read How to sell successfully on eBay for some tips.

 5) Watch a film